a-gugu/Linux_Projekt/README.md

 ###OPTIONS

 ###BUGS
-	If you read "Should not show this" then the demon failed. </br>
+	If you read "Should not show this" then the demon failed.
         Look in "Init_Datas.rtf" to be correct.

 #####AUTHOR
-	Alexander Gugu m1001243.fh-heidelberg.de <br />
+	Alexander Gugu m1001243.fh-heidelberg.de